Final report for LNE22-451R

 Bumbleroot Organic Farm-

 Due to the very tight plant spacing in 2022, the crop closed in and covered the soil shortly after seeding.
 These resulted in next to no cover crop biomass being present at harvest.
 In 2023 we planted earlier (21 DAT) and focused on the walk rows.
-Given the extra time to establish prior to canopy closure, the farm collaborators reported an ease of access into these plots and cleaner crops as the cover crop reduced the mud in the trial plot areas.
+Given the extra time to establish prior to canopy closure, the farm collaborators were pleased with the results.
+They reported the cover crop increasing the ease of access into these plots and cleaner crops as the cover crop reduced the mud in the trial plot areas.
+This annual ryegrass and crimson clover cover crop would have also reduced soil splashing in this wet season, reducing the risk of disease.

 Belanger's Farm-